sentenz/convention/internal/articles/feature-flags.md

 ## 2. Principle

-By following these principles, developers can ensure that feature toggles are used effectively and do not negatively impact software quality or user experience.
-Feature toggles can be a valuable technique for managing software development and deployment, but their use should be carefully considered and managed to ensure their proper use.
+By following these principles, developers can ensure that feature flags are used effectively and do not negatively impact software quality or user experience.
+Feature flags can be a valuable technique for managing software development and deployment, but their use should be carefully considered and managed to ensure their proper use.

 - Plan ahead
-  > Feature toggles should be planned and designed before any coding begins.
+  > Feature flags should be planned and designed before any coding begins.
 This ensures that they are integrated into the codebase in a consistent and organized way.
 It's important to think about the purpose of each toggle, and how it will be used throughout the development cycle.

 - Use meaningful names
   > Toggle names should be clear and descriptive, so that other developers can easily understand what they do.
 It's also important to avoid using generic names, such as "flag" or "toggle", which can cause confusion.